okta/workflows-templates/workflows/reference_an_on-premise_ldap_mulesoft/readme.md

 ####Okta Workflow Setup

-Now that the complete environment is set up, now let’s ensure the workflow has the correct API gateway endpoint configured within it.
+Now that the complete environment is set up, let’s ensure the workflow has the correct API gateway endpoint configured within it.

 There are 3 steps necessary to completing the Workflow configuration.